saneshashank/quantum_computing_resources/README.md

 # Quantum_Computing_Resources
-***Quantum Computing*** is an exciting new emerging field that lies at the intersection of ***Quantum Physics, Computing and Information Theory***.
-Quantum Computing is a fundamentally different kind of computational paradigm which exploits the principles of quantum mechanics - especially the phenomenon of superposition and entaglement.
+***Quantum Computing*** is an exciting new emerging field that lies at the intersection of ***Quantum Physics, Computing, and Information Theory***.
+Quantum Computing is a fundamentally different kind of computational paradigm which exploits the principles of quantum mechanics - especially the phenomenon of superposition and entanglement.
 This repository is based on my research to understand quantum computing in general and quantum machine learning in particular.

 ## Videos